-The Company thoroughly examines the various financial risks to which it is exposed and assesses the impact and likelihood of those risks.
-These risks include credit risk, liquidity risk, foreign currency risk, interest rate risk, market risk and political risk.
+The nature of the exploration process exposes the Company to risks associated with fluctuations in commodity prices and foreign currency exchange rates.
+To date, the Company has not used derivative financial instruments to manage these risks.
+Other risks include credit risk, liquidity risk, interest rate risk, and political risk.
 Where material, these risks are reviewed and monitored by the Board of Directors.